-The biosynthesis, structure, and biochemical properties of insulin are all very well characterized and are part of the registration files for the medicinal products.
+The biosynthesis, structure, and biochemical properties of the insulin analogue are all very well characterized and are part of the registration files for the medicinal products.

 It is to be noted that because the yeast cells in the yeast cream as pig feed have been killed, no expression of any yeast genes takes place in the feed product.